Esports in Education: The future of engaging learning

 The author of this article is Hank Chou, Associate Manager, Acer HQ

 Traditionally, there’s a debate over video games having negative effects on kids as most people have the stereotype that gaming leads to increased violence and more deviant behavior.
 However, with video games having evolved from pure PC/Console single-player gaming to multiplayer online competitive gaming, there are more facts and evidence showing that esports have a lot of benefits when it comes to the competitive and social aspects of gaming.

 Communities Help Grow Esports, and Vice Versa

 Esports is being built around communities across different game titles, collective interests, and the desire to meet and connect with similar-minded people.
 According to Niccolò Maisto, the co-founder and CEO of FaceIt: “It’s so natural that gamers should be connected with the community because esports basically grows with active communities.
 Community is the key of esports, and what differentiates it from traditional sports—esports is something that was born by community.
 It’s about taking a game beyond the session, and making it part of a lifestyle, building social connections, interactions and friendships.
 That’s how esports basically grows.”

 Competitive play is deeply rooted in human nature.
 Sports, for example, are played competitively regardless of genre.
 In other words, playing competitively against others with the ambition to win is already part of our DNA.
 Similarly, gamers must have intention to join a community and find team members or opponents, thus creating a continuous pursuit for the sense of community and belonging.

-Furthermore, there is significant evidence showing the gaming industry is growing super fast as the games market is projected to generate revenues of $189.3 billion in 2021 and the global live streaming audience is projected to pass 700 million this year.
+Furthermore, there is significant evidence showing the gaming industry is growing super fast as the games market is projected to generate revenues of US $1,624 million in 2023 and the global live-streaming audience is projected to amount to 720.80 million users by 2027.
 The huge growth of esports has fostered the growth of communities; moreover, the development of various gaming communities has started to represent a social identity, or, in other words, a unique lifestyle.
 This lifestyle manifests the culture of gamers and attracts more esports enthusiasts to join the community, facilitating the growth of esports to the next level.